Greenwood double helps Man Utd to 5-2 win over Bournemouth

 With Fernandes also setting up two goals, the Portugal playmaker has six goals and five assists in nine league games since moving from Sporting Lisbon in January.

 A third straight victory, in which the team has scored at least three times in each game, maintained United’s push for Champions League qualification.
-Ole Gunnar Solskjaer’s side stayed three points behind third-place Leicester with five games remaining, with other Champions League contenders Chelsea and Wolverhampton playing later Saturday.
+Solskjaer’s side stayed three points behind third-place Leicester with five games remaining, with other Champions League contenders Chelsea and Wolverhampton playing later Saturday.

+“Confidence is sky high,” Solskjaer said.
+“You get energy and confidence by performances and results and we are getting that at the minute.

+“If there were fans, I think we could have scored a few more as well.”

 Bournemouth remained in next-to-last place, a point adrift of safety, at the end of a week when it also was beaten 4-1 at home by Newcastle.